 E-commerce in China has become part of Chinese consumer’s daily life.
 The demands for better, safer, and cheaper products grow at the same time as the purchasing power of the Chinese population.
 Possessing foreign items is not anymore just a symbol of wealth but is part of many people’s lifestyle.

 Bonded warehouse: These warehouses are warehousing facilities dedicated to storing overseas goods.
 It allows sellers to send their products to China without being subjected to commercial import duties or quality control measures.

-The consequence of this type of warehouses was the rapid growth of cross-border.
-Following this growth, government announced it’s will want to close them, which had retailers were very worried.
+The consequence of this type of warehouse was the rapid growth of cross-border.
+Following this growth, the government announced it’s will want to close them, which had retailers were very worried.

 In the end, on January 1st, 2017, the government announced that they wouldn’t close the warehouses.
 Retailers would be allowed to continue their activities but a new tax on imported products was created.